 - Reverse-chronological resume format;

-- Functional resume format;
+- Functional skills-based resume format;

-- Hybrid (or Combination) resume format;
+- Combination (or Hybrid) resume format.

-Other sections to include in your resume
+Other sections that’ll look good on your Filmmaker resume

 - Choose a resume layout that sends the right message across and fits your current career situation;

 - Create a resume header that shows your desired job title, and easy to find contact numbers;

 - Be specific about your experience, accomplishments and future goals in your summary;

 - Feature detailed metrics and specific examples that show the impact you made in your previous roles when describing your experience;